 Tunnel to the Hot Springs Natural Hot Springs at Cave & Basin, Banff

-- Experience Christmas at the Castle!
-The Banff Springs Hotel is Christmas central from December 18-31 with several daily festive events including scavenger hunts, letters to Santa, skating and more!
+Experience Christmas at the Castle!
+The Banff Springs Hotel is Christmas central for the month of December with several daily festive events including scavenger hunts, letters to Santa, skating and more!
 We love going for brunch (with Santa on the weekends!), looking at the gingerbread houses and decorations, skating, and cross country skiing at nearby Spray River Trail (trailhead behind the Banff Springs Hotel).
-Be sure to check out Bow Falls while you're in the area!
+Be sure to check out Bow Falls while you’re in the area!

 Banff Springs Hotel